Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 2 -> 3
-Access the website with the link : http://natas3.natas.labs.overthewire.org .
+Access the website with the link : http://natas3.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas3
+username : natas3  <br>
-password : G6ctbMJ5Nb4cbFwhpMPSvxGHhQ7I6W8Q
+password : G6ctbMJ5Nb4cbFwhpMPSvxGHhQ7I6W8Q  <br>

 Let's view again the page source, but this time we see a comment in the code saying that there are no more information leaks, this means that we have to find a new way to discover the password.